Riverbanks Center: Offices

 Riverbanks Center's ICT Building and E-COM Building are listed as approved IT Centers by the Philippine Economic Zone Authority, making export-oriented companies located therein eligible for temporary tax holiday, permanent reduced rate of corporate income tax, and other incentives.
 As of May 2010, it is one of only two developments in Marikina to have this status, the other being Blue Wave-Marikina IT Center.
 The first call center to locate in Riverbanks, and by extension the whole of Marikina, was the NASDAQ-listed ICT Group, who moved in during 2006.
 ICT already had offices in Makati and Ortigas Center since 2003 and 2004, respectively.
 The new ICT office initially employed 1,400 staff.
 Riverbanks Center's administration office, NBI Satellite Office and Queen of Angels Chapel are also located in E-COM Building.

 Recreation

-Riverbanks Center is also a place for recreation and leisure and it is a perfect place for jogging, biking, boating and camping.
+Riverbanks Center is also a place for jogging, biking, boating and camping.
 Riverbanks Plaza and Riverbanks Amphiteather are the center of attractions for recreation.
-There is also called "Dampa", a seafood and grill station that perfect for family dining, and there is Bonfire Grill, a bar and restaurant offers live band perfect for group of friends especially at night.
 There are also educational facilities in the complex, the Philippine Science Centrum, an interactive museum, is located in E-COM Building, it opened in 1990 in Pasay, but later moved to its present site which was donated by Riverbanks Development Corporation.
-There are also museums such as Museum of Miniatures, Joey Velasco Gallery and The Spirit of Bethlehem Museum that also perfect for educational field trips and for those who like in arts, while the largest pair of shoes is located inside the Shoe Gallery of Riverbanks Mall.